-lists, notes and text in all its formats and whether in print or online.
+lists, notes, handouts, print, and text in all its formats and whether on screens or on paper.

 This preference uses the printed word as the most important way to convey and receive information.

 - to write and read.
 They like words that have interesting meanings and backgrounds.

 - to use lists (a, b, c, d, and 1, 2, 3, 4) and to order things into categories.

 - to arrange words into hierarchies and points; order and structure in anything presented.